-The Federation of American Societies for Experimental Biology (FASEB), a coalition of 22 member societies, along with the undersigned organizations strongly oppose the Save Pets, Animals, and Research Ethics (SPARE) Act (H.R.
+The Federation of American Societies for Experimental Biology (FASEB), a coalition of 22 member societies, strongly opposes the Save Pets, Animals, and Research Ethics (SPARE) Act (H.R.
 1802).
 Implementation of the SPARE Act would halt critical, lifesaving research happening at American institutions, push research infrastructure overseas to countries with fewer animal protections, and restrict American innovation in the biological and biomedical fields.
 Therefore, we strongly urge you to withdraw your support for this bill.